tboy1337/repair-windows/README.md

 1. Download or clone this repository to your local machine.
 2. Run the desired `.cmd` by right-clicking and selecting "Run as administrator".

-**Note:** Some scripts require administrator privileges to execute successfully.
-If prompted, grant permission to proceed.

 ## Requirements
 - Windows OS (Windows 7 or higher recommended)
 - Administrator privileges for full functionality